cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 CDAP Standalone Docker Image
 -----------------------------

-An alternative, and also easy way, to start immediately experimenting with CDAP, is to download from Docker Hub a complete image with CDAP pre­installed.
+Another alternative is to download from Docker Hub a complete image with CDAP pre­installed.

 To use the **Docker image**: